yihui/yihui.org/content/knitr/options.md

 show_toc: true
 ---

-The **knitr** package shares most options with Sweave, but some were dropped or changed, and some new options were added.
-The default values are in the parentheses below.
-Note that the chunk label for each chunk is assumed to be unique, i.e., no two chunks should share the same label.
+The **knitr** package has most of the same options as Sweave, but some were dropped or changed and some new options were added.
+The default values are in parentheses below.
+Note that the chunk label for each chunk is assumed to be unique, i.e. no two chunks should share the same label.
 This is especially important for cache and plot filenames.
 Chunks without labels will be assigned labels like `unnamed-chunk-i` where `i` is an incremental number.

 # Chunk Options

-Take Rnw files as an example: usually we write chunk options in the form `tag=value` like this:
+Take Rnw files as an example, usually we write chunk options in the form `tag=value` like this:

 ````r